prateekmedia/vxport/README.md

 # welcome to the era of VXPort

 This is my Web based Portfolio inspired from Visual Studio Code's UI.
-It was written under 6 hours, so bugs may appear.
+It's using cutting edge Flutter Web so bugs may appear.

 [![screenshot](https://github.com/prateekmedia/vxport/assets/41370460/925ec9e4-43bc-4026-a9b5-67df644b0a2b)](https://prateek.sunal.in)